NegatioN/BattleRiteStats/_characters/poloma.md

     - description: Other Side causes your ally to become invisible for 1.5.
       icon: dfc86226d7b2a6d438dad7dfca7a0d52
       name: Specter
     - description: Teleporting to Spirit Guide resets the cooldown of Spirit Rift.
       icon: 7bd09f2f761edd0438938579a6942e82
       name: Vengeful Spirit
-    winrate: 58
+    winrate: 56
-  - num: 13
+  - num: 15
     skills:
-    - description: Other Side heals 6 bonus healing.
-Also reduces cooldown of Other Side by 1.
-      icon: dfc86226d7b2a6d438dad7dfca7a0d52
-      name: Into the Realm
-    - description: Ally affected by ^2Spirit Guide^- takes 33 less damage and enemy affected by ^2Spirit Guide^- takes 20 more damage.
-      icon: 7bd09f2f761edd0438938579a6942e82
-      name: Phantasm
-    - description: Increases healing shared by Spirit Link from 50 to 70.
-      icon: 510f65762365d8a47815877780d9227d
-      name: Shimmering Bond
-    - description: Increases Ghost Wolf range by 10.
-The first hit deals 4 bonus damage.
-      icon: 70d64cab20af264438c599ba3ecdd2c4
-      name: Silver Fang
-    - description: Other Side causes your ally to become invisible for 1.5.
-      icon: dfc86226d7b2a6d438dad7dfca7a0d52
-      name: Specter
-    winrate: 53
-  twos:
-  - num: 26
-    skills:
     - description: Ghost Wolf returns to you afterward, granting you 5 energy and healing you for 12 health.
       icon: 70d64cab20af264438c599ba3ecdd2c4
       name: Affection
     - description: Other Side heals 6 bonus healing.
 Also reduces cooldown of Other Side by 1.
       icon: dfc86226d7b2a6d438dad7dfca7a0d52
       name: Into the Realm
     - description: Ally affected by ^2Spirit Guide^- takes 33 less damage and enemy affected by ^2Spirit Guide^- takes 20 more damage.
       icon: 7bd09f2f761edd0438938579a6942e82
       name: Phantasm
     - description: Spirit Rift increases your movement speed by 40 for 3 when it inflicts Spell Block.
       icon: b6b9a08408c476c4a9f91eba6dacbb52
       name: Spiritual Wind
     - description: Teleporting to Spirit Guide resets the cooldown of Spirit Rift.
       icon: 7bd09f2f761edd0438938579a6942e82
       name: Vengeful Spirit
-    winrate: 69
+    winrate: 60
+  twos:
-  - num: 12
+  - num: 17
     skills:
     - description: Ghost Wolf returns to you afterward, granting you 5 energy and healing you for 12 health.
       icon: 70d64cab20af264438c599ba3ecdd2c4
       name: Affection
     - description: Other Side heals 6 bonus healing.
 Also reduces cooldown of Other Side by 1.
       icon: dfc86226d7b2a6d438dad7dfca7a0d52
       name: Into the Realm
     - description: Ally affected by ^2Spirit Guide^- takes 33 less damage and enemy affected by ^2Spirit Guide^- takes 20 more damage.
       icon: 7bd09f2f761edd0438938579a6942e82
       name: Phantasm
-    - description: Increases Ghost Wolf range by 10.
-The first hit deals 4 bonus damage.
+    - description: Spirit Rift increases your movement speed by 40 for 3 when it inflicts Spell Block.
-      icon: 70d64cab20af264438c599ba3ecdd2c4
+      icon: b6b9a08408c476c4a9f91eba6dacbb52
-      name: Silver Fang
+      name: Spiritual Wind
-    - description: Other Side causes your ally to become invisible for 1.5.
+    - description: Teleporting to Spirit Guide resets the cooldown of Spirit Rift.
-      icon: dfc86226d7b2a6d438dad7dfca7a0d52
+      icon: 7bd09f2f761edd0438938579a6942e82
-      name: Specter
+      name: Vengeful Spirit
-    winrate: 25
+    winrate: 58
-  - num: 9
+  - num: 11
     skills:
     - description: Ghost Wolf returns to you afterward, granting you 5 energy and healing you for 12 health.